 Okay, you’re saying, “Hypocrite!
 Fox News in the U.S. is no better than the British tabloids.”
 True … except Fox has actual reporters such as Chris Wallace and Shep Smith who constantly push back on the News Corp. pro-Trump line.

 But you Brits … Brexit is forever.
-Even if it never happens and the UK stays in the EU, the damage is done and Britain’s credibility and economy are damaged for a generation.
-And for that, my friends, you can thanks Messrs Rothermere, Murdoch, Desmond and Decre.
+The damage is done and Britain’s credibility and economy are damaged for a generation.
+And for that, my friends, you can thank Messrs Rothermere, Murdoch, Desmond and Decre.